robseb/rsyocto/README.md

 ___

 `I'm working on the new rsyocto release!
-This branch bis work under process!
+This branch is work under process!
 Please use the MASTER branch!`

 *rsyocto* implements a **modern Linux Kernel (linux-socfpga 5.10)** and brings a set of today fundamentally needed components to **Intel SoC-FPGAs** to helps to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- (IoT), automotive- and deep learning (AI) accelerator- applications.